Learn how to hold your yarn when crocheting in this step by step tutorial. Here I include pictures of how to hold the yarn.

 Mosts yarns come in skeins or balls that can be started from the outside.
 Some will include pull from the inside, which is often easier, as it pulls straight out, not tumbling the yarn all over the place.

 But anyone who has had “yarn vomit” knows that center pull yarn skeins are not perfect.
 They have a pension for getting tangled inside and eventually you pull out a giant knot.

 I use this yarn winder* from Knit Picks to wind my leftover bits of yarn, my fancy yarn that comes in hanks, and to frog large projects likes sweaters or blankets… as sad as that makes me.

 When you’re first learning a new skill it often feels awkward.
-Keep practicing.
-You may develop your own way to do it.
+The best thing you can do as a crochet beginner is to keep practicing.

 Stitches/Abbreviations (US Terms)